-Section 1 of the Trust Property Control Act defines a trustee as "any person (including the founder of a trust) who acts as trustee by virtue of an authorisation under Section 6...."
-(Letters of Authority).
+- Section 1 of the Trust Property Control Act defines a trustee as "any person (including the founder of a trust) who acts as trustee by virtue of an authorisation under Section 6...."
+(Letters of Authority). - A person may not act as a trustee before the date of the Letters of Authority, and any act as trustee before that date is invalid and not rectifiable.

-- The trustee acts in an official capacity, which is fiduciary in nature, meaning that the trustee must honour the trust placed in him, and always act in the best interests of the trust beneficiaries and the trust. - Section 9(1) of the Trust Property Control Act states that "a trustee shall, in the performance of his duties and the exercise of his powers, act with the care, diligence and skill which can reasonably be expected of a person who manages the affairs of another."
+- Section 9(1) of the Trust Property Control Act states that "a trustee shall, in the performance of his duties and the exercise of his powers, act with the care, diligence and skill which can reasonably be expected of a person who manages the affairs of another."
 Section 9(2) further states that any provision contained in a trust instrument shall be void in so far as it would have the effect of exempting a trustee from, or indemnifying him against liability for a breach of trust, where he fails to show the degree of care, diligence and skill as required in subsection (1). - A natural person or a corporate person may be a trustee. - The trustee (if there is only one trustee), or one of the trustees (if there is more than one trustee), will be the representative taxpayer for the trust, and will need to be registered as such with SARS. - Section 12 of the Trust Property Control Act states that trust property shall not form part of the personal estate of the trustee, except in so far as he, as trust beneficiary, is entitled to the trust property.
 The trust assets therefore do not form part of the trustee's estate in the event of his sequestration. - The trustee is not personally liable for the debts of the trust. - At least one independent outsider trustee should be co-appointed as trustee to every trust in which (a) the trustees are all beneficiaries and (b) the beneficiaries are all related to each other.